 As a recipient of Housing and Urban Development (HUD) grant funds, the Town of Summerville certifies that it will affirmatively further fair housing by taking meaningful actions to combat discrimination, overcome patterns of segregation, foster inclusive communities free from barriers that restrict access to opportunity based on protected characteristics, and maintain compliance with civil rights and fair housing laws.
 The following links provide more information on HUD’s Affirmatively Furthering Fair Housing Rule and the Town’s Analysis of Impediments to Fair Housing:

 If you would like to seek fair housing counseling or file a complaint, please contact the following agencies:

 - U.S. Department of Housing and Urban Development Fair Housing Program Office

-The Community Resource Directory (PDF) provides a list of service providers in the Summerville and tri-county area that provide assistance with food, clothing, housing, healthcare, workforce development, etc. For more information, call the SC211 hotline by dialing 2 11.
+For a list of service providers in the Summerville and tri-county area that provide assistance with food, clothing, housing, healthcare, and/or workforce development, call the SC211 hotline by dialing 2 11.